 If you have a question about an item, please call the school (534-1633) or email a photo of the item to smiller@streamcharter.net and cworley@streamcharter.net before making a purchase.
-The school is not responsible to reimburse you for school clothing purchases that do not comply with dress code.
-Please remember that if you have a STREAM logo put onto a shirt, the shirt must be free of copyrighted graphics, words, or other logos.
+The school is not responsible to reimburse you for school clothing purchases that do not comply with dress code. hirt must be free of copyrighted graphics, words, or other logos.
 The dress code will be reviewed on a regular basis.